databricks-industry-solutions/data-modeling-with-monad/README.md

 ## Business Problem
 <List of the business use case the solution accelerator address>
+Today, the average Fortune 500 company manages over 40+ cybersecurity vendors.
+The sheer number of enterprise cybersecurity toolsets, each capturing and generating its own data, creates significant data management and data engineering challenges for all enterprises.
+Because each of these security tools has separate logs, outputs, and databases, it prevents any security team from meaningfully understanding their overall security posture and using their own data effectively.

 ## Scope
 <How we expect the user to use this content>
+Show how treating cybersecurity as a data management problem, and subsequently opening disparate cybersecurity data to queries can help organizations
+ - Secure their systems and data more effectively.
+ - Practitioners will walk away understanding the value of modeled and organized security on a data warehouse
+ - Leverage real-world data that shows how Databricks Security Lake can help solve vulnerability management and end-to-end workflows for security practitioners.

 ___
 <jwalker@monad.com>